DavidTheD3veloper/solardocs/index.md

 Welcome to the official documentation of the Solar programming language.
 Here you can find info like the latest version, what functions are there etc.
-Latest version currently is: v1.0.3
+Latest version currently is: v1.0.4

+## Solar Packages are finally here!

 How to install Solar?
 You NEED Python 3.9+ installed.